gaehlerm/SoftwareEngineering/README.md

 ## IDE

 The Integrated Development Environment (IDE) is a class of software used for writing code.
-Like Microsoft Word adapted for programmers.
+It's like Microsoft Word adapted to programmers.
 There are dozens of different IDEs available, both proprietary and freely available.
 I never cared about the IDEs.
-I just use what my work colleagues showed me.
+I just use what my work colleagues showed me: VS code.
 I don’t think it’s worth spending too much time here by yourself figuring out the details of one specific IDE.
 So I recommend you to do the same as I did.
 Just ask your friends.

-In all up to date IDEs, there are plug ins for most of the tools mentioned above.
+In all up to date IDEs, there are plug-ins for most of the tools mentioned above.
 Ask your work colleague which ones you need.
-Spend a few hours with watching your colleague to get an idea what the plug ins are used for.
+Spend a few hours with watching your colleague working in his IDE of choice to get an idea what the plug ins are used for.
 This is not wasted time.
-You also learn something about the code during that time.
+You also learn something about the code he writes during that time.

 It is worthwhile learning some of the shortcuts in your IDE that allow you to modify code in different files faster.
 This is useful as it improves your work flow.
 But don’t overdo it at the beginning, you may be wasting too much time here.
 You can still learn more once you know how your personal work flow looks like.
 And if you really like to push the shortcuts to the limit, you’ll have to learn the VIM text editor which is operated by keyboard only.

 ## Continuous Integration

-"Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day." // https://en.wikipedia.org/wiki/Continuous_integration
+"Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day." [https://en.wikipedia.org/wiki/Continuous_integration]

 This typically means checking in the latest changes of the code, compiling it if required, running all the tests and building the final artifact.